 A mandoline is the best way to get the evenly thin slices of potatoes that work well for this recipe.

-- 4 russet (baking) potatoes, peeled and sliced diagonally 1/8 inch thick
+- 4 russet potatoes (or 6 Yukon gold potatoes), peeled and sliced diagonally 1/8 inch thick

 - 1/2 stick (1/4 cup) of butter, melted (can use olive oil instead)

 1 Preheat oven to 500°F (260°C).
 Grease 2 large baking sheets with canola oil or non-stick cooking spray.
 Make sure you are using sturdy baking sheets, or a flat roasting pan that can take high heat.
 A standard cookie sheet may warp.

 2 Place the potato slices in a bowl of ice water for 5 minutes to remove some of the excess starch.
 Drain.
 Pat the slices of potatoes dry with paper towels.
 Arrange them in a single layer on the baking sheets.
 Use a pastry brush to brush the potato slices with melted butter.

 3 Put in the oven and lower the temp to 450°F (230°C).
 Bake until the edges are golden brown, about 12-15 minutes, depending on your particular oven.

 Remove from oven and sprinkle with salt to serve.